 1. Prior to the date on which a licensee commences to practice medicine on behalf of an HMO:

-3.12: continued

 a.
 In the case of a staff-model HMO, the HMO shall request and the licensee shall provide to the HMO a copy of his or her most recent application for an initial or renewal license issued by the Board.

 b.
 In the case of a staff-model or a non-staff-model HMO, the HMO shall request and the Massachusetts hospital where the licensee spends the greatest proportion of his or her time (the "primary hospital") shall provide to the HMO written confirmation that the licensee has been credentialed by the primary hospital pursuant to 243 CMR 3.05.
-The written confirmation shall be provided to the HMO within 30 days after the later of: receipt of the HMO's request or, subject to 243 CMR 3.13(1)(a), the date on which the licensee is credentialed or re-credentialed pursuant to 243 CMR 3.05 by the primary hospital.
+The written confirmation shall be provided to the HMO within 30 days after the later of: receipt of the HMO's request or, subject to 243 CMR 3.12(1)(a), the date on which the licensee is credentialed or re-credentialed pursuant to 243 CMR 3.05 by the primary hospital.
 The written confirmation shall describe each of the following known to the primary hospital: